In 15 days, the end of the election that may reshape the world

 And, of course, if Trump had defeated Biden in 2020, there won’t have been a climate, infrastructure and semiconductor legislation of the form that US Congress passed.
 Russia may or may not have invaded Ukraine but the West surely won’t have consolidated as it did against Vladimir Putin.
 The withdrawal from Afghanistan would have happened, but perhaps not in the same manner.
 Washington DC would still have been aggressive against Beijing, but it is unlikely that US would have cemented the alliances in the structured and methodical manner that it currently has in the Indo-Pacific.
 And there would have been trade wars galore.

-Put it together and it is clear that voters in select districts in select states of America, thanks to both US’s power but also its peculiar electoral system, have a power to define the world that is way in excess of any rational logic.
-It is also a power that they wield without even realising fully the implications of that power.
+Put it together and it is clear that voters in select districts in select states of America, thanks to both the US’s power but also its peculiar electoral system, have a power to define the world that is way in excess of any rational logic.
+It is also a power that they wield without even realising its full implications.

 The three big implications of 2024